-Ireland face Great Britain for rugby sevens Olympics spot
+Ireland face Great Britain for sevens Olympics spot

-European Games: Ireland will face Great Britain in final for a spot in the 2024 Olympic Games
+European Games: Ireland will face Great Britain in final for place in 2024 Olympic Games

 Last updated on .From the section Northern Ireland

-Ireland will face Great Britain for a place in the Olympic Games rugby sevens after the two countries safely negotiated their respective semi-finals at the European Games in Poland.
+Ireland will face Great Britain on Tuesday for a place in the Olympic Games rugby sevens after the two countries safely negotiated their respective semi-finals at the European Games in Poland.

 Ballynahinch's Zac Ward was among the Irish try scorers as they beat Portugal 24-0 while Team GB beat Spain 19-7.

 Billy Dardis scored both first half tries and added the two conversions for a 14-0 half-time lead.
-Ward touched down moments after the restart and Jordan Conway added the fourth and final score.
+Ward touched down moments after the restart and Jordan Conway added the final score.

 "We knew it would be tough, Portugal are a very well drilled team but we've just been focused on the basics and doing these well all week and the rewards will pay off.
 So delighted with the win," said Ward.